FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_businessUnits/_index.md

     1.  <span id="Select"></span>Select the **File Maintenance policy** from the menu.
         -   When **Default** is selected, the business unit inherits its parent’s policy.
 If it's a top level business unit, the global file maintenance policy applies.
         -   When **Disabled** is selected, File Maintenance will be disabled for this business unit.
-        -   When **Custom** is selected, the panel expands with a *Custom settings* pane that allows you to modify the global <a href="../../applications/applicationsfilemaintenance#Configur" class="MCXref xref">File Maintenance application</a>.
+        -   When **Custom** is selected, the panel expands with a *Custom settings* pane that allows you to modify the global [File Maintenance application](../../applications/applicationsfilemaintenance#Configur).
 The customized policy applies to the accounts in this business unit only.
-    2. Use the **Allow File Maintenance policy modifying:** check box to enable or disable modification of the file maintenance policy at <a href="../../accounts/useraccounts/t_st_create_user_account#FileMaintenance" class="MCXref xref">File Maintenance policydrop-down list</a>.
+    2. Use the **Allow File Maintenance policy modifying:** check box to enable or disable modification of the file maintenance policy at [File Maintenance policydrop-down list](../../accounts/useraccounts/t_st_create_user_account#FileMaintenance).
         -   When checked, all the accounts that are assigned to this business unit can have their own File Maintenance policy.
         -   When unchecked, the corresponding option in the user account settings page is disabled and the accounts inherit their business unit policy.